Substance Abuse Resources in Minneapolis

 Outpatient programs offer minimal treatment for drug and alcohol addiction.
 Many outpatient programs offer drug and alcohol counseling and education a few times per week.
 People who do not need a lot of medical support or who have a strong support system at home benefit the most from outpatient programs.
 Additionally, if you have a job, school or other commitments that you cannot abandon, outpatient programs allow you to get the treatment you need while still keeping up you’re your day-to-day responsibilities.
 Outpatient programs are accessible to more people because of the lower cost and smaller time commitment.

 All types of drug and alcohol treatment centers have their advantages and disadvantages.
 An option that is best for one person is not necessarily the best for another person.
 It’s important to evaluate the options available to you and opt for the one that best matches your needs.
-The nationwide network of treatment centers at The Recovery Village has talented professionals who can help you on your path to recovery.

 Minneapolis Drug & Alcohol Detox Centers